kh-w/DMACO/README.md

 This procedure captures the **first-touch feature** of the DMACO payoff while accounting for the stochastic behavior of the underlying asset and the memory effects introduced by moving averages.

-Below are some DMACO prices for different parameters, assuming the stochastic process of the underlying stock is known:
+Below are some DMACO prices for different parameters, assuming the stochastic process of the underlying stock has known and fixed parameters:

 | Desciption     | S0  | r (%) | Volatility (%) | Jump Intensity λ | $μ_j$ | $σ_j$ | Short MA (days) | Long MA (days) | Time Horizon T (days) | DMACO Price |
 |----------------|-----|-------|----------------|------------------|-------|-------|-----------------|----------------|-----------------------|-------------|